What Causes Hair Loss? Every Trigger Explained

 Inflammation

-People rarely realize that inflammation, especially because of skin conditions like seborrheic dermatitis or psoriasis, can also lead to hair loss.
+Skin conditions, like seborrheic dermatitis or psoriasis, can also lead to hair loss.
 The irritation can damage both the hair follicles and the root of the hair, causing it to shed.
-The hair loss will usually stop once the inflammation is under control, but in some cases, the hair may not grow back properly if the hair follicle becomes damaged or scarred.
+Although hair loss will usually stop once the inflammation is under control, damaged or scarred hair follicles may prevent hair regrowth.

 Stress

-Extreme or chronic stress often leads to sudden hair loss (and not just because of the urge you might get to pull your hair out of frustration).
-When cortisol levels stay elevated during chronic stress, for example, it can cause problems; sustained high cortisol slows down cell regeneration, including the cells in your scalp.
-And long-term high cortisol levels decrease your metabolism and weaken your immune system, both detrimental to robust hair growth.
-The hair loss caused by stress will usually stop, and hair growth will go back to normal once the stressor goes away and the body stops overproducing cortisol.
+When cortisol levels stay elevated during chronic stress it can cause problems; sustained high cortisol slows down cell regeneration, including the cells in your scalp.
+And long-term high cortisol levels decrease your metabolism and weaken your immune system, which are both detrimental to robust hair growth.
+However, once the stressor stops, hair loss will usually stop, and hair growth will return to normal.

 Also: Everything You Should Know About Stress and Hair Loss